-☐ Sidewalks and naths traveled by nedestrians and hicyclists:

-J 1 , ,

-Public transit;

-The rail line; and

-The connections bet ween these modes of t ransport within the city

-and to transportatio n systems in the large region.
+- Sidewalks and paths traveled by pedestrians and bicyclists; - Public transit; - The rail line; and - The connections between these modes of transport within the city and to transportation systems in the larger region.

 Barre City has more potential for - and need for - effective and efficient transportation alternatives than most Vermont communities due to our relatively high density, compact development pattern and large percentage of residents who do not drive or own a vehicle.